Where is Stonehenge located? Find the best way to get there.

 By Bus

 If you want to take the tour bus option, this is approximately £29 for an adult (includes entrance fees and bus) or £23 for a child (includes entrance fees and bus).
-The available timings for Stonehenge tours like this is from 10 am through till 4:30 pm (approx.).
+The available timings for tours like this is from 10 am through till 4:30 pm (approx.).

 Walking

 You can walk from Salisbury town centre to Stonehenge, it is approximately 9.2 miles, and it is estimated to take approx. Three hours and 5 minutes.
-There are public footpaths, bridleways and country lanes, and the Stonehenge walk is pretty spectacular with beautiful views of the River Avon and the stunning Wiltshire countryside.
+There are public footpaths, bridleways and country lanes, and the walk is pretty spectacular with beautiful views of the River Avon and the stunning Wiltshire countryside.
 The walk can take you past Salisbury Cathedral and up past Old Sarum Castle.
 There are some fabulous pubs, alongside some of the great cottages and converted mills, all on display.
 Some people take a walk there and then organise a taxi back to the train station (approx. £20 for a car carrying 4 people).

 By Taxi